dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    persecute any; but I see the propriety, and even the necessity of instituting an enquiry into the confused state of affairs during his administration.
-All the circumstances and the evidence combined with them, justify the suspicion that during that administration the country was grossly imposed upon, and put to so great and unnecessary expence, which the present administration has to pay off; and that some concealed counter-revolutionary scheme was in contemplation.
+All the circumstances and the evidence combined with them, justify the suspicion that during *that* administration the country was grossly imposed upon, and put to so great and unnecessary expence, which the present administration has to pay off; and that some concealed counter-revolutionary scheme was in contemplation.
 The leaders, separately, might hide from each other what his own particular object was.
-   Each of them might have a different one.
+   Each of them might have a *different one*.
 But all of them agreed in the preliminary project, that of raising an army: and the case would have been, that when they had collected that army, they would have broken into distinct parties, like the generals of Alexander's army, and destroyed